How Many Acres Can a Spray Drone Cover in an Hour (and a Day)?

 Frequently asked questions

-A single drone with a practiced ground crew commonly covers 150–350 acres in a working day, depending on application rate, field layout, ferry distance, weather windows, and daylight.
-Multi-drone crews scale that up roughly per aircraft.
+- A single 10–15 gallon drone with a practiced ground crew commonly covers 150–350 acres in a working day; a 26-gallon drone like the Agras T100 can push that toward 400–600+ on large, open fields where its bigger tank means fewer refill stops.
+It all depends on application rate, field layout, ferry distance, weather windows, and daylight.
+Multi-drone crews scale up roughly per aircraft.

-It's the single biggest lever.
-A 12-gallon tank covers about 6 acres per cycle at 2 GPA but only about 2.4 acres at 5 GPA — more than doubling the refill stops for the same field.
+- It's one of the two biggest levers (tank size is the other).
+A 12-gallon tank covers about 6 acres per cycle at 2 GPA but only about 2.4 acres at 5 GPA; a 26-gallon tank covers about 13 and 5 respectively.
+A bigger tank makes far fewer refill stops, which matters most at higher rates.
 Always compare quotes at the same GPA.